-You’ve been looking at Tableau for embedded analytics and data viz, but what about project management?
-Sure, Tableau probably isn’t the first software system that comes to mind when you think project management, but you might be surprised by how useful it can be for visualizing your work in spreadsheets or lending more customizability to the reporting tools in your project management system.
+You’ve been looking at Tableau for embedded analytics and data viz, but can your project management team benefit from the software as well?
+Sure, Tableau probably isn’t the first software system that comes to mind when you think project management, but you might be surprised by how useful it can be for visualizing the work you do in spreadsheets or lending more customizability to the reporting tools in your project management system.

 Building Gantt charts in Tableau